|

 Expert Insights on Cardiac Catheterization

-During cardiac catheterization, a catheter (a thin flexible tube) in inserted into a small incision and guided to your heart.
+During cardiac catheterization, a catheter (a thin, flexible tube) is inserted into a small incision and guided to your heart.
 Your doctor can use the catheter to take pictures and conduct tests inside the heart.
 Cardiac cath allows doctors to suggest treatment options for your heart problems based on the results of the photos or tests.
 Some procedures can even be done on the spot through cardiac cath.

 What to Expect During your Visit